Yeasayer: Odd Blood

 Backed by labels Secretly Canadian and Mute Records, Yeasayer released their second studio album, Odd Blood, in February 2010, featuring more pop music influences than earlier work.
 The band addressed the changes sonically in an in depth interview with The Quietus, with Wolf Tuton stating: "I think the similar influences are there, but we have not focused on the same tones.
 We also wanted to focus on 90s dance music and production-wise get the low end thumping a little bit better.
 We also wanted to be more concise with our song writing and arrangement."
 Keating continued, "The first album was such a wall of noise and we couldn’t do anymore with it so we tried to strip it away ...
 Creatively it was a departure and it was a challenge to try and do it and simplify ... it was ... fun to try and not hide behind the haze."

 In February 2010, Yeasayer first appeared on the cover of The FADER in its 66th issue.

 The album was well received critically and commercially, with high placements on several notable year end best album lists including Time, Spin, and Under the Radar.
 In January 2011, The Hype Machine named Yeasayer the most blogged artist of 2010.
 Songs from Odd Blood were featured on several TV shows and films, including 90210, America's Next Top Model, The Good Wife, and the 2012 film Pitch Perfect.

+The music videos for both "Ambling Alp" and "O.N.E" were created by directing duo Radical Friend.

 The band toured extensively behind Odd Blood, with appearances at several major festivals, including Coachella Music Festival, the Dutch Pinkpop and Lowlands festival, Latitude Festival in England, and the Australian music festival Splendour in the Grass, where they were asked by the organizers of Laneway Festival to return and play in 2011.

 In April 2011, Yeasayer released End Blood in participation with Record Store Day which the band described as "two ideas that didn't fit on Odd Blood".